Pilgrims (Plymouth Colony): Leiden

 and many members were able to support themselves working at Leiden University or in the textile, printing, and brewing trades.
-Others were less able to bring in sufficient income, hampered by their rural backgrounds and the language barrier; for those, accommodations were made on an estate bought by Robinson and three partners.
+Others were less able to bring in sufficient income, hampered by their rural backgrounds and the language barrier; for those, accommodation was constructed on an estate bought by Robinson and three partners.
 Bradford wrote of their years in Leiden:

 For these & other reasons they removed to Leyden, a fair & bewtifull citie, and of a sweete situation, but made more famous by ye universitie wherwith it is adorned, in which of late had been so many learned man.
 But wanting that traffike by sea which Amerstdam injoyes, it was not so beneficiall for their outward means of living & estats.
 But being now hear pitchet they fell to such trads & imployments as they best could; valewing peace & their spirituall comforte above any other riches whatsoever.
 And at length they came to raise a competente & comforteable living, but with hard and continuall labor.

 William Brewster had been teaching English at the university, and Robinson enrolled in 1615 to pursue his doctorate.
 There he participated in a series of debates, particularly regarding the contentious issue of Calvinism versus Arminianism (siding with the Calvinists against the Remonstrants).

 Brewster acquired typesetting equipment about 1616 in a venture financed by Thomas Brewer, and began publishing the debates through a local press.

 The Netherlands, however, was a land whose culture and language were strange and difficult for the English congregation to understand or learn.
 They found the Dutch political situation to be unstable, and their children were becoming more and more Dutch as the years passed.
 The congregation came to believe that they faced eventual extinction if they remained there.